ercabayabay/www/_posts/2017-03-24-April-Port-of-iloilo-updates.md

 news_image: news-image1.jpg
 imageNum: 1

 title: 'Port of Iloilo for Week of April 7-20, 2017'

-excerpt: The entire District of Iloilo has a total of eighteen entries filed: exports, formal and informal entries, and a total of eight entries completed both formal and informal.
+excerpt: The entire District of Iloilo has a total of eighteen entries filed - exports, formal and informal entries, and a total of eight entries completed both formal and informal.

 source: http://customs.gov.ph/port-of-iloilo-for-the-week-of-april-7-20-2017/